Trusted By:

 In the current climate, the valuation of assets and companies is subject to considerable debate.
 There is often a wide disparity between the views of buyers and sellers given the degree of uncertainty regarding future cash flows.
 The increased volatility of future cashflows in more difficult valuation scenarios further widens this perception gap.

-This seminar takes business valuation techniques much further than the introductory course and considers important contemporary techniques including the application of the techniques in mergers and acquisitions, understanding EVA, the application of CFROI and the use of real options in business valuation analysis.
+Our advanced business valuations course takes business valuation techniques much further than an introductory course and considers essential contemporary techniques.
+This includes the application of the methods in mergers and acquisitions, understanding EVA, the application of CFROI and the use of real options in business valuation analysis.

-Case studies from recent deals are included as are practical exercises involving problem areas in valuation.
-The seminar also includes critiques of conventional techniques and considers suitable alternatives to be deployed in differing circumstances.
-Participants will be required to bring a laptop to the course and will be provided with Excel models which will be used during the course.
+Case studies from recent deals are included, as are practical exercises involving problem areas in valuation.
+Our advanced business valuations training also includes critiques of conventional techniques and considers suitable alternatives to be deployed in differing circumstances.
+Participants will be required to have a laptop and will be provided with Excel models which will be used during the course.

 • There was a good use of examples throughout